Den (pharaoh): Identity

 Den's Royal Household is also well researched.
 Subsidiary tombs and palatial mastabas at Sakkara belonged to high officials such as Ipka, Ankh-ka, Hemaka, Nebitka, Amka, Iny-ka and Ka-Za.
 In a subsidiary tomb at Den's necropolis, the rare stela of a dwarf named Ser-Inpu was found.

 The birth name of Den was misread in Ramesside times.
-The Abydos King List has “Sepatju” written with two symbols for “district”.
+The Abydos King List has "Sepati" written with two symbols for "district".
 This derives from the two desert symbols Den originally had used.
-The Turin King List refers to “Qenentj”, which is quite difficult to translate.
+The Turin King List refers to "Qenenti", which is quite difficult to translate.
 The origin of the hieroglyphs used the Royal Canon of Turin remains unknown.
 The Saqqara Tablet mysteriously omits Den completely.

 Reign

-Ebony label EA 32650 from Den's tomb.
+Ebony label EA 32650 from Den's tomb, now in the British Museum.
 The upper right register depicts king Den twice: at the left he is sitting in his Hebsed pavilion, at the right he is running a symbolic race around D-shaped markings.
 This ceremony is connected to the so-called "race of the Apis bull".
 The middle right section reports about the raid of the city "beautiful door" and about a daughter of Den suffering from an unknown disease.
 The lower right section reports about the visitation of the "souls of Peh" at the royal domain "Wenet".
 The left part of the label describes the content of the vessel that once belonged to the label and mentions the high official Hemaka, who was obviously responsible for the delivery of the labeled jar.